-In Syria, another great companion of the Holy Prophet (S), Abu Dhar Ghifari, was going around warning the governor Muawiyah and the people against their evil ways.
-Muawiyah sent Abu Dhar to Medina where Othman had the bad manners to insult him.
+In Syria, another great companion of the Holy Prophet (S), Abu Dharr Ghiffari, was going around warning of the governor Muawiyah and the evil ways of the government.
+Muawiyah sent Abu Dharr to Medina where Othman had the bad manners to insult him.
 He then cruelly banished the old man to a desert place called Rabazha, where he died of neglect two years later.